nishidy/ParseWikipediaXML/README.md

 #Compilation
 To compile on Fedora 20 with g++ 4.8.3 and boost-1.54.0:
-$g++ extWikipediaXml.cpp -std=c++0x -lboost_thread -lboost_regex -o extWikipediaXml
+$g++ extWikipediaXml.cpp -std=c++11 -lboost_thread -lboost_regex -o extWikipediaXml

 #Usage example
-./extWikipediaXml enwiki-latest-pages-articles1.xml ./morph_english.flat page.out title.out 1000 5000 2 "Capitals in Europe"
+./extWikipediaXml enwiki-latest-pages-articles1.xml ./morph_english.flat page.out title.out 1000 5000 2 ".*people$" 1

 #Note
 This uses cpu_set_t but currently I do not know if Max OS provides it.